-Testing for COVID-19 may be available for staff or students if there is a suspected case of COVID-19.
-In addition, the District, in conjunction with local health authorities shall have contact tracing and testing protocols in place to enable efficient tracing within the school community in the event of a positive case.
+Testing for COVID-19 may be available for staff or students if there is a suspected case of COVID-19, or where otherwise permitted by law.
+In addition, the District shall have contact tracing and testing protocols in place to enable efficient tracing within the school community in the event of a positive case.
 The District shall actively monitor staff and student absenteeism to identify trends that would suggest spread of illnesses such as COVID-19, and code such absences accordingly.
 In addition, the schools (via their nurses and other health staff) will monitor health clinic traffic/usage and the types of illnesses and symptoms among students.

 In addition to the health office, each school must identify an isolation room or area (with separate/assigned restroom) for a) separating anyone who exhibits symptoms consistent with COVID-19 and b) holding students who exhibit such symptoms until a parent or guardian arrives.
 Students must never be left unattended in an isolation room.
-Should a parent or guardian not be available each school shall establish procedures for safely transporting anyone sick home or to a healthcare facility as directed by local health officials.
+Each school shall establish procedures for safely transporting anyone sick home or to a healthcare facility.